discordseedbot/botpackage_music/README.md

 * If `anyoneCanAdjust` is true, anyone can adjust the volume.
 * If `ownerOverMember` is true, the set ID of the user (`ownerID`) will over-ride permissions from the bot.

+__Misc Options:__
+* When `errorChannel` is set and when an error occurs a message is sent to that channel with the error and information about the message (Guild ID, Message ID, Channel ID, User Info, and Message Content)

 ***
 # Installation
 ***